kadmuffin/bikesarepain-mod/README.md

 - Saving workout session data to disk
 - Configurable workout session goals
 - Advancements for completing workout session goals
-- Crafting recipes for items that don't have one yet
 - Adding more modifiers for the bike
 - Adding more bikes (mountain bike, road bike, motorbike, etc.)
 - Server-side configuration for features